mbbu/Review-16s-Analysis-Workflows/Review-Report.md

 Some processes would not run because of having less space in the server

 ## Recommendations
-We purposed to do the following but hope some
+We would recommend doing the following:
 * Nextflow automation of MBBU/16S-Accreditation DADA2 pipeline
 * Adding picrust to MBBU/16S-Accreditation DADA2 pipeline for functional analysis